Azure/azure-powershell/src/ResourceManager/OperationalInsights/Commands.OperationalInsights/help/Remove-AzOperationalInsightsStorageInsight.md

 ### Example 2: Remove a Storage Insight without confirmation
 ```
-PS C:\>$Workspace = Get-AzureRmOperationalInsightsWorkspace -ResourceGroupName "ContosoResourceGroup" -Name "MyWorkspace"
+PS C:\>$Workspace = Get-AzOperationalInsightsWorkspace -ResourceGroupName "ContosoResourceGroup" -Name "MyWorkspace"

-PS C:\>Remove-AzureRmOperationalInsightsStorageInsight -Workspace $Workspace -Name "MyStorageInsight" -Force
+PS C:\>Remove-AzOperationalInsightsStorageInsight -Workspace $Workspace -Name "MyStorageInsight" -Force
 ```

-The first command uses the Get-AzureRmOperationalInsightsWorkspace cmdlet to get the workspace named MyWorkspace, and then stores it in the $Workspace variable.The second command removes the storage insight named MyStorageInsight from $Workspace without prompting you for confirmation.
+The first command uses the Get-AzOperationalInsightsWorkspace cmdlet to get the workspace named MyWorkspace, and then stores it in the $Workspace variable.The second command removes the storage insight named MyStorageInsight from $Workspace without prompting you for confirmation.

 ## PARAMETERS